Request a Demo Search

 Here’s the general process for applying for a volunteer grant:

-- The supporter volunteers like normal.
-Be sure to record their hours accurately as almost all businesses’ volunteer grant programs are based on the number of hours their employees volunteer.
+• The supporter volunteers like normal.
+Record their hours accurately, as almost all businesses’ volunteer grant programs are based on the number of hours their employees volunteer.

-- The volunteer looks up their volunteer grant eligibility.
-This information can likely be found in an employer’s employee handbook or in their CSR software.
-Additionally, nonprofits can help volunteers discover if they’re eligible for volunteer grants with tools like corporate giving databases.
+• The volunteer looks up their volunteer grant eligibility.
+This information can likely be found in an employer’s employee handbook or CSR software.
+Additionally, nonprofits can help volunteers discover their eligibility for volunteer grants with tools like corporate giving databases.

-- The volunteer submits their volunteer grant application.
-These applications usually ask for basic information about your nonprofit, such as your mission and contact information, as well as how many hours the employee volunteered.
+• The volunteer submits their volunteer grant application.
+These applications usually ask for basic information about your nonprofit, such as your mission and contact information and how many hours the employee volunteered.

-- The business reviews the application.
+• The business reviews the application.
 Program requirements and review processes vary from company to company.
-Some businesses may reach out to your nonprofit to confirm the volunteer hours reported and verify your status as a registered 501(c)(3) organization.
+Some businesses may contact your nonprofit to confirm the volunteer hours reported and verify your status as a registered 501(c)(3) organization.

-If the application is approved, you should expect to receive a payment from the business or their CSR vendor depending on their payout process.
-After receiving a grant payment, be sure to thank the volunteer who requested it!
+If the application is approved, you should expect to receive a payment from the business or their CSR vendor, depending on their payout process.
+After receiving a grant payment, thank the volunteer who requested it!

 Student

 Many students are required to volunteer a certain number of hours to fulfill requirements for their classes or clubs.
-For example, National Honors Society students generally need around 30 annual volunteer hours to retain their memberships.
+For example, National Honors Society students generally need anywhere from 10-50 annual volunteer hours to retain their memberships.

-In addition, many high school and college students participate in service-learning projects, which combine elements of education and volunteerism.
+In addition, many high school and college students participate in service-learning projects combining elements of education and volunteerism.
 These opportunities teach students valuable skills while allowing them to contribute their time and energy to help worthy causes.

 If you have student volunteers, strive to find opportunities that help them improve their skills and engage in networking opportunities.
 This may be especially important for college students who will soon seek employment since job candidates who volunteer regularly have 27% higher odds of finding employment.